 The CH_BANDWIDTH parameter is set to the value of the bandwidth of the EHT TB PPDU, and is obtained from the combined value of the UL BW subfield in the Common Info field and the UL Bandwidth Extension subfield in the Special User Info field (see Table 9-53d (Mapping from Special User Info field to U-SIG-1 and U-SIG-2 fields in the EHT TB PPDU)).

-The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield and the PS160 subfield of the User Info subfield of the Trigger frame.
+The RU_ALLOCATION parameter is set (#13958) as follows:

+(#13958) If the RU is not an RA-RU or an RA-RU with the Number Of RA-RU subfield of the User Info field of the Trigger frame set to 0, it is set to the value indicated by the RU Allocation subfield and the PS160 subfield of the User Info subfield of the Trigger frame.

+(#13958) If the RU is the kth RU of a set of contiguous RA-RUs starting with an RA-RU with Number Of RA-RU subfield of the User Info subfield of the Trigger frame set to a nonzero value, it is set to the value indicated by the RU Allocation subfield and the PS160 subfield of the corresponding User Info subfield of the Trigger frame plus k minus 1.

 The TB_DISREGARD_IN_USIG1, TB_VALIDATE_IN_USIG2, and